 ).
 (For information on why Inara and Book left the ship, see IMDB discussion boards.)

-After River's escape, the Tams found sanctuary with this crew, but this is under protest as Mal plans to make use of River's psychic abilities on this job -- against Simon's wishes.
-It begins without any major hitch, then River senses and warns them of arriving of Reavers.
-On the border planets, Reavers are feared for their unprovoked, cannibalistic, frenzied attacks; they are only known from urban legend to most on central planets.
+After River's escape, the Tams found sanctuary with this crew, but Mal plans to make use of River's psychic abilities on this job -- against Simon's wishes.
+It begins without any major hitch, then River senses and warns them of arriving Reavers.
+On the border planets, Reavers are feared for their unprovoked, cannibalistic, frenzied attacks; they are only known from urban legend on the central planets.

 The crew has an eventful escape, Mal shooting a man who wanted to escape rather than letting him be captured by the Reavers.
 Back aboard in relative safety, Simon punches Mal for endangering River, then declares their intention to leave the ship.
-Kaylee, with her crush on Simon, is distressed.
+Kaylee, who has a crush on Simon, is distressed.

 Fanty and Mingo (the Feldman twins), Mal's sponsors for the job, are waiting for them at the Maidenhead Bar on Beaumonde, and want more of the take.
 River enters the bar and sees an ad on the viewscreen.
 This triggers her combat training; she whispers 'Miranda' and begins systematically taking out everyone around her.
 The twins run.
 Jayne tries to stop River and fails, while Mal gets to his gun and aims at the exact moment River aims a captured weapon back at him.

-Simon enters, sending her to sleep with a code word he knows.
+Simon enters, sending her to sleep with a code word.
 Mal brings them back aboard Serenity.

 Meanwhile the Operative, who ordered the broadcast of the trigger to expose River, is viewing the bar's security feed on his command ship, and a profile of Mal.